waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Enable reminders to owners about resources of shared offerings that have not generated any cost for the last 3 months.

-### MANAGER_CAN_APPROVE_ORDER

-Type: bool

-If true, orders for resource can be approved by manager of the customer project

 ### NOTIFY_ABOUT_RESOURCE_CHANGE

 Type: bool